Banner

 Postgraduate Year 2

 Building on the foundation from intern year, the PGY-2 year emphasizes the development of independent clinical decision-making, team leadership, and teaching skills.
 PGY-2 residents serve as supervising residents on inpatient units, leading rounds and guiding interns and medical students in patient care.
-Inpatient experiences include General Pediatrics, Hematology/Oncology, Adolescent Medicine, and subspecialty teams in Cardiology, Gastroenterology, Surgical Subspecialties, Renal, and Renal/Liver Transplant.
-PGY-2 residents also gain experience in the Pediatric Critical Care Unit (PCCU), managing critically ill patients.
+Inpatient PGY-2 experiences include General Pediatrics, Hematology, Adolescent Medicine, Endocrinology, Cardiology, Gastroenterology, Neurology, Liver Transplant and our Surgical Subspecialties.
+PGY-2 residents also gain experience in our high volume, high acuity, Pediatric Intensive Care Unit (PICU).

 Clinical Experiences Cycles (4 weeks/cycle, Total 13 cycles)